syedhamzazaidi/syedhamzazaidi/README.md

 ### Hi there 👋

 Hello!
 I'm Hamza.
-I'm currently an Electronics and Instrumentation Engineering senior at BITS Pilani, India.
+I'm an Electronics and Instrumentation Engineering senior at BITS Pilani, India.
 I'm interested in Artificial Intelligence and Quantum Computing.

 - 🔭 I’m currently working on ColorAuth - A secure face recognition authenticator
 - 🌱 I’m currently learning Reinforcement Learning (RL)